 The Central Application Service for Physician Assistants (CASPA) application is the only option to apply to the ECU PA Program.

-No, but you are required to apply to ECU Graduate School at the time of application to CASPA.
+No, however, in addition to CASPA, you are required to apply to the ECU Graduate School.
+The Graduate School application will open July 16th.

 Yes.
 The Department of Physician Assistant at ECU offers a Master's Degree.
 As such, all applicants accepted into the Program, must have a bachelor's degree.
 The undergraduate degree must be completed by June 1st of the year of application.
 Example: Applicants who submit application materials by September 1, 2018 must complete the undergraduate degree by June 1st of 2019 in order to enroll in the fall of 2019.